Vimeo Draws Interest From App Developer Bending Spoons

 Milan-based Bending Spoons has been speaking with banks about financing the potential transaction, the people said, asking not to be identified because the information is private.

 Vimeo was spun off from Barry Diller’s IAC/InterActive Corp. in 2021.
-The company, which has a market capitalization of about $801 million, has lost around 90% of its value since it started trading.
+The company has lost 91% of its market value since it started trading.

+Shares of Vimeo rose up to 9.2% before falling as much as 7.6% on Tuesday.
+They closed down 6% to $4.70 in New York trading, giving the company a market capitalization of about $790 million.

 Deliberations are at an early stage and may not lead to a transaction, the people said.
 A representative for Bending Spoons declined to comment, while a spokesperson for Vimeo didn’t answer phone calls and emails seeking comment.